-The most important question you need to ask yourself if you are interested in seeding alfalfa this fall is the following: What do I want to obtain from this alfalfa?
+The most important question you need to ask yourself if you are interested in planting alfalfa this fall is the following: What do I want to obtain from this alfalfa?
 Answering that question leads us to these case scenarios:

 Seeding alfalfa as a forage crop in new fields

 The most important decision when establishing a new alfalfa field is variety selection.
 A good variety not only guarantees better yield and forage quality but it also helps with crop establishment and crop management.
-A more complete technical review for establishing new alfalfa fields will be covered in the article “Establishing New Alfalfa Fields – Your Technical Checklist” in a future edition of From the Ground Up.
+A more complete technical review for seeding new alfalfa fields will be covered in the article “Establishing New Alfalfa Fields – Your Technical Checklist” in a future edition of From the Ground Up.

 Seeding alfalfa after alfalfa

 Because of alfalfa’s autotoxicity properties, seeding alfalfa after alfalfa can be risky.
 Studies recommend waiting at least three to five weeks between elimination of the old alfalfa crop and establishment of the new one.
 Tillage seems to help new alfalfa by breaking down residue and the toxins affecting new alfalfa establishment.
 Rainfall and soil biology also affect the success of reestablishing alfalfa.
 Rainfall helps wash out the autotoxic compounds and microorganisms that help degrade the toxins.